wdas03/climate-modelling/journal.md

 # May 8 + 9
 Even with the new data, we are still getting negative R^2 scores despite trying various methods.
 I think the conclusion is that fire spread rate prediction is a very tricky topic to tackle.
 A part of it probably has to do with the data skewedness.

+On the flip side, we examined performance on severity classification and wildfire event prediction from two weeks of data - the former still has low accuracy, but for event prediction we get nearly perfect performance and document many of the statistically significant features we engineer as intuition for this performance.
+We also look at DNNs for continuous target feature prediction and still observe absolutely no signal in being able to predict daily fire spread rate and total area burned.

 # May 10
 Ran more analysis with new augmented data.
 Tested Deep Learning approaches and new two-week forcasting binary classifcation formulation.